magnusbaeck/logstash-filter-verifier/README.md

 2. Let Logstash Filter Verifier add the ID temporarily just for the execution of the test cases by adding the flag `--add-missing-id`.

+### Logstash Plugins

+#### Clone (Filter)

+LFV configures Logstash such that the ordering of the events while being processed by the pipeline is ensured.
+In this regard, the [`clone` filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-clone.html) is special, because it injects additional events into the processing pipeline.

+The cloned events can be expected in the following order:

+1. original event
+2. clones of the event in the order of appearance in the `clones` attribute of the `clone` filter.

 ### @metadata field